Upload TLS Certificate

 All Exasol drivers use TLS as the default cryptographic protocol for all connections.
 By default, each Exasol database uses a self-signed certificate for TLS encryption.
 If your database uses the default certificate or another self-signed certificate, you may need to update your connection strings to connect to the database.

-SQL connections that are established after a new certificate and key have been uploaded will use the new files for authentication.
+SQL connections that are established after a new certificate and key have been uploaded will automatically use the new files for authentication.
 A database restart is not required unless the database has been configured to use non-default paths for certificates and keys, or if the legacy TLS library has been enabled (by setting the respective database parameters).
 In that case, you must restart the database after uploading the files.

 Restarting the cluster requires a short downtime.